heayounchoi/XIL/README.md

 The exact domain names and order should match the `domain_order` field in the config file.

 ## Running XEED

-XEED is run in three stages:
+XEED is run in five stages:

 1. Extract centroids.
+2. Generate prototype images.
+3. Generate cross-class transferred data.
-2. Train task prompts/classifiers and build prototype classifiers.
+4. Train task prompts/classifiers and build prototype classifiers.
-3. Evaluate with domain-key selection and prompt-conditioned inference.
+5. Evaluate with domain-key selection and prompt-conditioned inference.

 ## 1. Extract Centroids

-This step selects representative samples for each class/domain using ViT feature clustering.
+First, move to the main `XIL` folder and select representative samples for each class/domain using ViT feature clustering.

 ```bash
 python run.py \